ArcaneEngineer/ECS-tutorials/part6.md

 For each part of this tutorial series, I prefer to keep source code in a _single_ `.js` file.

-Because of this, organisation within blocks of code (`{...}`) is important; without these, you cannot use your favourite editor (VS Code, Notepad++, or what have you) to focus on the relevant code via [_code folding_](https://en.wikipedia.org/wiki/Code_folding).
+Because of this, organisation using blocks of code (`{...}`) is important; without these, you cannot use your favourite editor (VS Code, Notepad++, or what have you) to focus on the relevant code via [_code folding_](https://en.wikipedia.org/wiki/Code_folding).
 As our source file has become quite long, this has become urgent.

-Our current refactoring will allow us to move more quickly in future tutorials, instead of scrolling through reams of code.
+This refactoring will allow us to move more quickly in future tutorials, instead of scrolling through reams of code.

 As usual, I suggest downloading the project from [github](https://github.com/ArcaneEngineer/ECS-tutorials) and using a [diff](https://www.google.com/search?q=diff+meaning) tool to compare [`part5.js`](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part5.js) against [`part6.js`](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part6.js).
 I love using [kdiff3](https://kdiff3.sourceforge.net/) -- it allows 3-way diffs.

- It is worth noting that diff between parts 5 and 6 is substantial, as much code is reorded, or nested, in part 6 -- however, the internal logic of functions and the definition of component prototypes has not changed _at all_ (which you can see by careful examination of the diff).
+The diff between parts 5 and 6 is substantial, as much code is reorded, or nested, in part 6 -- however, aside from a few references in our system functions, the internal logic of functions and the definition of component prototypes has not changed _at all_.

 ## Refactoring the Code